 Collective proceedings are typically funded by a third party, either a specialist litigation funder or the claimants' lawyers under a conditional fee agreement.
 At present, there is no legislative control of third party funding and parties are not required to disclose their source of funding at the outset of proceedings.
 However, lawyers entering into conditional fee agreements with clients are required to carefully explain the agreement to them and all such agreements must be entered into in writing.
-Damages based agreements, however, are unenforceable in opt-out collective proceedings.
+Damages based agreements (contingency fees), however, are unenforceable in opt-out collective proceedings.

 The costs of the case are met by the losing party.
 However, the amount of these costs is subject to the review of the court and may be reduced where, for example, the winner was only partly successful or where an offer to settle was unreasonably rejected.
 Under a GLO costs are divided into 'common costs' and 'individual costs', a member of a losing group will be liable for the individual costs of their case together with a share of the common costs of the group.